CodeWitchBella/auth-server/README.md

 - in `.env`:
     - `AUTH_PORT` - listening port of application (default: 3003)
     - `AUTH_TOKEN_SECRET` - secret used for signing the JWT
+    - `AUTH_BYPASS` - if set and request header `x-auth-bypass` is set to same value, bypass auth
 - in `users.txt`
     - `username:hash` pairs.
 If second in pair is not hash (those start with $) then it automatically converts it to one.
 Loaded on server start.